wistia/wistia-open-docs/_posts/2012-07-03-embedding.md

 ---
-title: Adding Video to Your Website
+title: Embedding Video on Your Website
 layout: post
 category: Embedding
 description: Want to add video to your website (embedding) but don't know where to start?
 Here's a quick guide to get you off the ground!